Charlie-117/merlin_DualSpeaker_mod/README.md

 # What does this module do?
-This is a simple mod that turns the earpiece speaker to a standard speaker , giving us stereo experience. mixer_paths.xml config : +10dB to the left speaker volume and ±0dB in-call and -4dB to right/main speaker volume
+This is a simple mod that turns the earpiece speaker to a standard speaker , giving us stereo experience.

+# Profiles -
+Activated : Activates the earpiece as secondary speaker, no other changes.
+Balanced : Adds +10dB to earpiece speaker and -20dB to main speaker and increases output gain of earpiece speaker by x4.
+Medium : Adds +10dB to earpiece speaker and adds -4dB to main speaker and increases output gain of earpiece speaker by x4.

 # What Roms is it compatible with?